frootlab/frootlab.github.io/_posts/2019-04-30-a-review-on-deep-learning.md

 The zoo of deep models grows exponentially!
-Currently we find ourselves surrounded by many promising approaches, but there is a reason why the two approaches mentioned above - DBMs and GANs - are of paramount importance: They are of fundamental character as they respectively represent feuding schools in
-statistics: The Bayesians and the Frequentists.
+Currently we find ourselves surrounded by many promising approaches, but there is a reason why the two approaches mentioned above - DBMs and GANs - are of paramount importance: They have a fundamental and pure character of feuding schools in statistics: The Bayesians and the Frequentists.

 At this point one could draw parallels to Romeo & Juliet, which raises the idea to put them together and see what happens.
 Lo and behold, some people already